bsvveen/Aurelia-Typescript-Skeleton-4VS/README.md

 > **Note:** For the typescript breakpoints to be hit some settings had to be made in config.js.
 For each individual TS file a line was added to the META section telling systemJs to load the file using a script tag and not trough xhr.
 So if you add new Typescript files also add them to the config.js

-> **Note:** Most typings will be found inside the JSPM folder (the jspm_packages folder should therefore be included in the project, for the node_modules folder this is not required) but some packages don't have their own definition (d.ts) files.
-For those packages a definition files should be placed inside the typings map, these definitons are listed inside the tsd.json.
-If these definitions are somehow missing (re)execute the "tsd install" command.
+> **Note:** Most typings will be found inside the Jspm folder (the jspm_packages folder should therefore be included in the project, for the node_modules folder this is not required) but some packages don't have their own definition (d.ts) files.
+For those packages (a) definition file(s) should be placed inside the typings folder, these definitons are listed inside the tsd.json.
+If these definitions are somehow missing, (re)execute the "tsd install" command.

 ### Some notes on using Node and VisualStudio

- > **Note:** Older versions of NodeJs will store the Node Modules in a nested way, resulting in, sometimes, very long paths to the files.
+ > **Note:** Older versions of NodeJs will store the Node Modules in a nested way, resulting in, sometimes, very long paths to these files.
-These long paths cannot be handled bij Windows, which resuklts in errors when you for examples want to delete the Node_modules folder.
+These long paths cannot be handled bij Windows, which results in errors when you for examples want to delete the node_modules folder.
-You van use the NPM package [Flatten-Packages](https://www.npmjs.com/package/flatten-packages) to 'Flatten' the packages inside de node_modules folder.
+You can use the NPM package [Flatten-Packages](https://www.npmjs.com/package/flatten-packages) to 'Flatten' the packages inside de node_modules folder.
 This package is also available as [Visualstudio Extention](https://visualstudiogallery.msdn.microsoft.com/cd0b1938-4513-4e57-b9b7-c674b4a20e79)

-> **Note:** The version of NodeJs which is used bij Visual Studio is not necessary the same version as the version you installed your self.
+> **Note:** The version of NodeJs which is used bij Visual Studio is not necessary the same version as the version you installed yourself.
 This might cause some issues, [you can synchronize the NodeJs version used by VisuaStudio](http://ryanhayes.net/synchronize-node-js-install-version-with-visual-studio-2015/).

 > **Note:** If you want to see the Typescript Visual Project go to: Tools -> Options --> Text Editor --> TypeScript --> Project and check the "Display virtual project when.." checkboxes.

-> **Note:** If you encounter the error "error TS2300: Duplicate identifier '***.d.ts'", see if you have a locally installed npm typescript module.
-If so remove it if not check if you have duplicate packages folders, this happens after een update, see below..
+> **Note:** If you encounter the error "error TS2300: Duplicate identifier '***.d.ts'", see if you have a locally installed Npm typescript module.
+If so remove , if not check if you have duplicate packages folders, this happens after een update, see below..

-> **Note:** This project uses the Visual Studio project template "HTML application with typescript". open the project properties -> Typescript build to set the module system to AMD.
+> **Note:** This project uses the Visual Studio project template "HTML application with typescript", with AMD as module system. (see: project properties -> Typescript build).

-> **Note:** A tsconfig.json is not required in we Visual Studio Typescript project.
-The rquired settings are set in the project file.
+> **Note:** A tsconfig.json is not required in a Visual Studio Typescript project.
+The required settings are set in the project file.

 > **Note:** After an Jspm update the first build will probably fail with errors like: 'xxx not found' or 'Duplicate identifier '***.d.ts'.
-Problem here is that new packages are downloaded bij JSPM but not automatically included in your project.
-On the old packages are deleted by Jspm but not excluded form the project.
+Problem here is that new packages are downloaded bij Jspm but not automatically included in your project.
+Old packages are deleted by Jspm but not excluded from your project.
 So you have to fix this manually.

 ### Some notes on typescript debugging in Visual Studio using SystemJS